sui-drmz/expectree/README.md

 Expectree is a TypeScript library for managing complex, branching state as expectation trees.
 You define expectations for how a scenario should unfold, and Expectree helps you run them step-by-step, inspect the state, and compare what actually happened to what you expected.

+## Use Cases

+- **Interactive / branching tutorials** – model multiple paths a learner can take (e.g., Vim tutorials, product tours).
+- **Adaptive exams & assessments** – unlock follow-up expectations based on answers and mastery.
+- **Incident runbooks & operational workflows** – encode your runbooks as trees, visualize progress, and record history.
+- **Complex workflows & wizards** – represent multi-step flows with shortcuts, optional branches, and guard conditions.

+If you build something with Expectree that doesn’t fit these boxes, I’d love to hear about it — see the “Real‑world Use Cases” section below.

 ## Install

 ```bash